dougeby/IntuneDocs/intune/windows-store-for-business.md

 3. On the **Intune** blade, choose **Mobile apps**.
 1. On the **Mobile Apps** blade, choose **Setup** > **Windows Store for Business**.
 2. Click **Enable**.
-3. If you haven't already done so, click the link to sign-up for the Windows Store for Business and associate your account as detailed previously.
+3. If you haven't already done so, click the link to sign up for the Windows Store for Business and associate your account as detailed previously.
-5. From the **Language** drop-down list, choose the language in which apps from the Windows Store for Business will be displayed in the Intune portal.
-Regardless of the language in which they are displayed, they will be installed in the end user's language when available.
+5. From the **Language** drop-down list, choose the language in which apps from the Windows Store for Business is displayed in the Intune portal.
+Regardless of the language in which they are displayed, they are installed in the end user's language when available.
 6. Click **Sync** to get the apps you've purchased from the Windows Store into Intune.

 ## Synchronize apps